 The partner keeps the brand and customer relationship.
 Kolvera provides the platform layer, monitoring operations, and the future market-readiness path behind the scenes.

-The installer programme is for installer-attributed residential systems.
-White-label is the commercial, community, and enterprise channel, with its own branded partner experience and a separate planned 10% Kolvera platform fee once a live trading layer exists.
+The residential installer path is about diagnostics, support deflection, and installer recommendation on homeowner systems.
+White-label is the commercial, community, and enterprise channel, with its own branded partner experience and a separate planned 10% Kolvera platform fee if and when a live trading layer exists.

 Start with a real branded pilot, prove the partner experience, and expand from there.